-A Message was brought from the House of Commons by their Clerk, to return the Bill intituled "An Act to incorporate La Bank du St. Hyacinthe."
+A Message was brought from the House of Commons by their Clerk, to return the Bill intituled "An Act to incorporate La Bank de St. Hyacinthe."

-Alsothe Bill intituled, "An Act to incorporate the Dominion Board of Trade,"
+Also the Bill intituled "An Act to incorporate the Dominion Board of Trade,"

-Also the Bill intituled, "An Act tc incorporate the Stadacona Bank."
+Also the Bill intituled "An Act to incorporate the Stadacena Bank."

-Also the Bill intituled, "An Act respecting the Trinity House and Harbor Commissioners of Montreal."
+Also the Bill intituled "An Act respecting the Trinity House and Harbor Com-"missioners of Montreal."

-Also the Bill intituled, "An Act to incorporate the Victoria Bank of Canada."
+Also the Bill intituled "An Act to incorporate the Victoria Bank of Canada,"

-Also the Bill intituled, "An Act relating to Banks and Banking," and to acquaint this House that they have agreed to the amendments made by the Senate to these Bills
+And also the Bill intituled "An Act relating to Banks and Banking," and to acquaint this House that they have agreed to the amendments made by the Senate to these Bills without any amendment.